juliajung11/website.code/content/home/service.md

 + Chair & Discussant for the Session of “Parties, Media, and Political Communication in Comparative Perspective” at the 78th Annual Conference of Midwest Political Science Association, Virtual, April 21, 2021
 + Discussant for the Session of “China’s One Belt, One Road (OBOR) Initiatives and the Future of China-Africa Relations” at the Annual Conference of The Korean Society of Contemporary European Studies, Seoul, December 07, 2018

-### Leadership

-+ Steering Committee of the Young Scholars Initiative on Populism (OPUS), Team Populism, 2024.
-+ Writing Group Leader for Campus Writing Program, University of Missouri, January-May, 2023.
-+ Debate Judge, for Missouri Debate Union at the University of Missouri, March 2023 \& October 2022.
-+ GPC Representative for the Graduate Association of Political Scientists (GAPS) at the University of Missouri (2020-2021 Academic Year).
-+ Volunteer Translator for North Korean Human Rights NGO (PSCORE) at United Nations Geneva, Mar 2017.
-+ Congressional Intern, Korean Embassy at the United States, Dec 2013 - Feb 2014.